 Should I Choose PLCs vs. PACs vs. IPCs?

 If you're trying to decide between a PLC, PAC, or IPC, there are important factors to consider, such as system complexity and future operations expansion.
-AIC has subject matter experts in systems integration who can support your needs and questions.
+Applied Industrial Controls, Inc. has subject matter experts in systems integration who can support your needs and questions.

-A PLC (Programmable Logic Controller) is an efficient, dependable, and cost-effective controller for small operations.
+In terms of controls, a PLC (Programmable Logic Controller) is an efficient, dependable, and cost-effective controller for small operations.
 It is the simplest to program and has a shallower learning curve than other automation controllers.
-PLCs are usually connected with an HMI.
+In industrial settings, PLCs are usually connected with an HMI.
 There is a limit to the amount of logic that can be programmed into a PLC, as well as the amount of I/O capability; however, multiple PLCs can be networked together or expanded using optional control modules.